alvivar/wikilearnbot/README.md

 # wikilearnbot

-## Bot that tweets random articles with images from Wikipedia! <3
+## Bot that tweets random articles with images from Wikipedia <3

 ### Details